 4.9.6 Reference model for multi-link operation (MLO)

 MLO defines a set of procedures allowing communication over one or more links between MLDs.
 An MLD manages such communication over one or more links.
-Communication over links using different frequency bands or channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.16.3 (Simultaneous transmit and receive (STR) operation) and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)).
+Communication over links using different frequency bands or channels within the same band (#22206) can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.16.3 (Simultaneous transmit and receive (STR) operation) and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)).

 TGbe Editor: Change the figure below of this subclause as follows (#CID 22229):